 Also Read: Dress Code of Vatican

-Your valuable personal belongings such as wallets, phones, and jewelry cannot be kept in the cloakroo luggages bigger than 40 X 35 X 15 cm of dimensions, and rucksacks that exceed the visitors' widest body part by 15 cm, need to be stored in the cloakroom.
+Your valuable personal belongings such as wallets, phones, and jewellery cannot be kept in the cloakroom.
+Luggage bigger than 40 X 35 X 15 cm in dimensions, and rucksacks that exceed the visitor’s body width by 15 cm, need to be stored in the cloakroom.

 Explore More: inside the Vatican Museum.